Frequently Asked Questions

 • Lake Monona is a public waterway subject to State regulations and Public Trust Doctrine statutes.
 In 2016, with the FEMA map update, all of Lake Monona was zoned as flood storage.
 With this designation, any amount of lakebed filled requires a corresponding amount of removal (no net decrease in capacity).
 Any proposed lakebed fill will need to meet significant regulatory requirements.

-• The preliminary cost estimate for the first phase of the project is between $12 and $16 million.
+• The preliminary cost estimate for the Skyline is around $16 million.

 • From a combination of private philanthropic gifts and government sources including TIF funding.